 The Hidden Markov Model Comes Into Play

 The Hidden Markov Model is a statistical model that provides a simple and effective framework for modelling time-varying spectral vector sequences.
-Most present day vocabulary continuous speech recognition system uses this model.
+Most present-day vocabulary continuous speech recognition system uses this model.

 In this model, each phoneme is like a link in a chain and a complete chain forms a word.
 The chain branches off in different directions as the program tries to match the sound with the phoneme that is probable to appear next.
 During this process, each phoneme is assigned with a probability score, based on its training data.

-With a difference in accents and dialects human language keeps on changing.
+With a difference in accents and dialects, human language keeps on changing.
 The earlier speech to text systems needed them to speak each word separated, with a pause, because they could not handle the variations of the words with respect to accents and pronunciations.
-The speech to text softwares or technology today is much more sophisticated and uses complex and robust statistical models to determine the most appropropriate text output.
+The speech to text softwares or technology today is much more sophisticated and uses complex and robust statistical models to determine the most appropriate text output.

-1.Accents and languages: If the software is only used by one user it is trained specifically for how that person talks and for obvious reasons become more difficult as it is trained to recognise more number of people because not everyone has the same accent and speed with which they talk.
+1.Accents and languages: If the software is only used by one user it is trained specifically for how that person talks and for obvious reasons become more difficult as it is trained to recognise more people because not everyone has the same accent and speed with which they talk.
 It becomes even more difficult when the number of languages are involved is more than one.

 2.Noise cancellation: The noise cancelation has to also be paid special attention to.
 The software does not inherently come with distinguishing between a noise, it has to be specifically programmed for it.
 Users should work in a quiet room with a quality microphone positioned as close to their mouths as possible.
 Low-quality sound cards, which provide the input for the microphone to send the signal to the computer, often do not have enough shielding from the electrical signals produced by other computer components.
-For this, data has to be collected which consists of a set of ambient noises convey to the software that filter them out, in the program.
+For this, data has to be collected which consists of a set of ambient noises convey to the software that filters them out, in the program.

 3.Speech pitch: People also generally naturally shift the pitch of their voice to accommodate for noisy environments, for example, talk loudly in a place with loud music, and the speech recognition systems can be sensitive to these pitch changes.
 This has to be taken care of while programming.
 The system also suffers from overlapping speech, when two or more people speak at the same time.

-4.Homonyms: Homonyms are the words with different meaning but similar in sounds.
+4.Homonyms: Homonyms are words with different meanings but similar in sounds.
 No matter how robust the statistical models used in your system, it is very difficult for them to recognise which of the two similar sounding words you mean.
-Although developments have been made to to understand the context in which the word is used and come up with the correct choice of the two homonyms for that particular statement, but there has been no concrete result and is still one of the hurdles that the speech to text technology has to face.
+Although developments have been made to understand the context in which the word is used and come up with the correct choice of the two homonyms for that particular statement, there has been no concrete result and is still one of the hurdles that the speech to text technology has to face.

 There are plenty of words and the system cannot search through all the words available to come up with the most accurate result.
 It is a lot of metadata.
 Some speech recognition softwares exclusively made relevant to the field has terms relevant to those fields, making it a lot easier to cut down on the data to learn from.